Times Examiner Facebook Logo

 The tap root of authentic music is authentic culture, and when a culture dies, so does the music it generated.
 Years ago, country-music legend Loretta Lynn, quite correctly, pronounced country music dead.

-The Southern Anglo-Celtic agrarian culture that had generated the country-western-blue-glass genres had been eroded by industrial mass and mono-culture, by political centralization, and by the philistinism of the music industry.
+The Southern Anglo-Celtic agrarian culture that had generated the country-western-blue-grass genres had been eroded by industrial mass and mono-culture, by political centralization, and by the philistinism of the music industry.
 In "Gone Country", Alan Jackson had warned us about opportunists, imposters, and profiteering outsiders.

 Artistically, it's a long way down from Roy Clark and Glen Campbell and Patsy Cline to Reba McIntyre and Taylor Swift; from class and high talent — both vocal and instrumental — down to tawdry and trashy and tech-assisted mediocrity.
 But now, from the ashes, rises a phoenix.